 Most patients with STEMI develop QMI, and a few develop NQMI.
-Most of those without ST-elevation develop NQMI and only a few may develop QMI.
+Most of those without ST-elevation develop NQMI and only a few may develop QMI

-The ACS associated with high healthcare costs, frequent recurrences and hospitalizations, and high risks of sudden death and short-term mortality
+The ACS associated with high healthcare costs, frequent recurrences and hospitalizations, and high risks of sudden death and short-term mortality.

-Definition (Unstable Angina )
+Definition Unstable Angina 1

-- UA is defined as myocardial ischemia at rest or minimal exertion in the absence of cardiomyocyte necrosis. - Among patients presenting with suspected NSTE-ACS, the introduction of high-sensitivity cardiac troponin measurements in place of standard troponin assays resulted in an increase in the detection of MI and a reciprocal decrease in the diagnosis of UA. - Compared with NSTEMI patients, individuals with UA do not experience myocardial necrosis, have a substantially lower risk of death and appear to derive less benefit from intensified antiplatelet therapy as well as early invasive strategy.
+- UA is defined as myocardial ischemia at rest or minimal exertion in the absence of cardiomyocyte necrosis - Among patients presenting with suspected NSTE-ACS, the introduction of high-sensitivity cardiac troponin measurements in place of standard troponin assays resulted in an increase in the detection of MI and a reciprocal decrease in the diagnosis of UA.